lbelrose/stock-app/README.md

-# Nasdaq Stock Tracker
+# TradeMind

-A real-time stock tracking application for the Nasdaq Stock Exchange using Angular 19, Python, and TradingView API.
+A real-time stock tracking application for the Nasdaq and CAC40 Stock Exchanges, with a focus on AI-driven analysis and alerts.
+This application uses Angular 19, Python, and yfinance.

 ## Features

-- Real-time stock quotes from Nasdaq
+- Real-time stock quotes from Nasdaq and CAC40
 - Interactive stock charts with multiple timeframes
 - Stock search functionality
 - Watchlist management
 - Technical indicators (RSI, MACD)
 - Responsive design for all devices

+## Future Features

+- AI-powered analysis of stock data
+- Real-time buy/sell opportunity alerts

 ## Prerequisites